Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/architectural-patterns/architectural-patterns.md

 ## What is Architectural Patterns Solution?

-Architectural patterns introduces organizational principles,
+Architectural patterns introduces,
-For the different aspects of a codebase,
+Organizational principles for the different aspects of a codebase,
 And present clear boundaries between them.

 <!-- How the business logic is wired to the system’s input, output, and other infrastructural components. -->